sinclab/sinclab.github.io/apply/challenge.md

 # {% include icon.html icon="fa-solid fa-terminal" %}Python Coding Challenge
 **Expected Time: 30 minutes**

 Thanks so much for your interest in the Social Interaction & Neural Computation Laboratory!
 Below, you will find a coding challenge that will mimic a few simple everyday problems we encounter in the lab.
-This challenge is designed to assess your ability to manipulate and analyze data using Python and relevant libraries (e.g., `pandas`, `numpy`, `matplotlib`). **We will evaluate the code based your coding style, efficiency, and creativity in solving the problems** — it is okay if you do not know how to solve all of the problems, but we will be looking for your thought process and approach to the problems.
+This challenge is designed to assess your ability to solve problems and analyze data using Python and relevant libraries (e.g., `pandas`, `numpy`, `matplotlib`). **We will evaluate the code based your coding style, efficiency, and creativity in solving the problems** — it is okay if you do not know how to solve all of the problems.
+We will be looking at your thought process and approach to the problems.
 Please comment your code to explain your thought process.
+I also encourage using external resources (e.g., Google, StackOverflow, ChatGPT) to help you, but **please indicate where and how you used these resources in your code.**

 You are provided with a comma-delimited file (`dyad_neural_data.csv`) and a Python script (`challenge.py`).
 Your task is to complete the functions within the script by following the prompts below (do not edit anything after `if __name__ == "__main__":` as these will help make sure you are on track).
 You may use `pandas`, `numpy`, and `matplotlib` (or `seaborn`) to solve the problems.

-Once completed, please email Shawn Rhoads your final script as `LASTNAME_FIRSTNAME_challenge.py`.
+Once completed, please email Shawn Rhoads your final script as `LASTNAME_FIRSTNAME_challenge.py` (with your name inserted in the filename).
 Before sending, please verify that running the following command works for you:
 ```{python}
 python LASTNAME_FIRSTNAME_challenge.py
 ```